bjoernf73/dry.module.ad/README.md

 # On DryDeploy
 The dry.module.ad module is made for *DryDeploy*, more than it is made for standalone use.
 It is a submodule of a couple of standard action modules of DryDeploy, namely [dry.action.ad.import](https://github.com/bjoernf73/dry.action.ad.import) and [dry.action.ad.move](https://github.com/bjoernf73/dry.action.ad.move).

-*DryDeploy* aspires to do all aspects of automated deployment and configuration of Windows and Linux resources
+*DryDeploy* aspires to do all aspects of automated deployment and configuration of Windows resources
  - *using*, and not *competing with*, frameworks like Desired State Configuration, Terraform, Ansible, SaltStack, and so on.

 Check out the project [here](https://github.com/bjoernf73/DryDeploy), or clone recursively with